Bullying, abuse and suicide at Tauranga Hospital, RNZ investigation reveals

-Accounts of chronic bullying and mistreatment of staff at Tauranga Hospital are being uncovered in an investigation into the suicides of two of its former nurses, RNZ reveals.
+Accounts of chronic bullying and mistreatment of staff at Tauranga Hospital are reportedly being uncovered in an investigation into the suicides of two former nurses.

-Since 2013, at least two nurses who felt mistreated at the hospital killed themselves, and a third nurse's suspected suicide was being investigated by the Coroner.
+Since 2013, at least two nurses who felt mistreated at the hospital had taken their own lives, and a third nurse's suspected suicide was being investigated by the Coroner, RNZ has reported.

-The parents of Jeremy Avis, the nurse who took his life on July 26 in 2016, have spoken out about what happened in the led to their son's death.
+The parents of Jeremy Avis, the nurse who took his life on July 26 in 2016, have spoken out about what happened in the lead-up to their son's death.

 Mary Avis recalled her son being hit across the face by a co-worker.
 She said he complained to the Bay of Plenty District Health Board (DHB), which runs the hospital, and was told his attacker had a medical problem and nothing could be done.

-Another incident she told was when her son felt punished after foregoing normal protocol to save a man's life.
+She said another incident was when her son felt punished after foregoing normal protocol to save a man's life.
 Mary said her son was put on supervision for six months, during which, his family say, he felt belittled and bullied by management.

 "I could see he was losing confidence in himself," said Mary.
 "He became distant," said Jeremy Avis' father, Jim.